 Outdoor Play and Inquiry

-Our sessions focus on respecting the land, especially during the fragile time of growth in the spring.
+Our sessions focused on respecting the land, especially during the fragile time of growth in the spring.
 After teachings around respect, one child said, “You’re not supposed to pick the crocus because it’s the first flower after snow.”

 Next